BoornKolb/SHS-Mentor-DB/Kolbe's File.md

 3.Look at more python and move on to the flask tutorial

-3.Look at and download sublime text 2
+4.Look at and download sublime text 2

+#Add any Questions here
+1.